 Meet Our Team

-At Sharifi Firm, PLC, our knowledgeable personal injury attorneys offer aggressive representation for accident victims in the Los Angeles area, and seek just compensation on their behalf.
+At Sharifi Firm, APC, our knowledgeable personal injury attorneys offer aggressive representation for accident victims in the Los Angeles area, and seek just compensation on their behalf.
 Founding attorney Jubin J. Sharifi has successfully represented thousands of injured victims and recovered millions of dollars in compensation from insurance companies, corporations, municipalities, and others for negligence and wrongdoing.
 Mr. Sharifi and the rest of our attorneys are passionate about helping those hurt on the roads, on other people's property, or in the workplace due to other people's negligence.California Personal Injury Legal Standards

 In California, most personal injury cases arise out of another person's negligence rather than intentional misconduct.
 Most motor vehicle cases, for example, are the result of a driver that is distracted, fatigued, or otherwise impaired.
 If you are suing someone for negligence while driving, you will have to prove by a preponderance of the evidence that the defendant: (1) owed you a duty of care, (2) breached that duty, (3) actually and proximately caused the accident, and (4) actual damages.